anontechnology/documentation/docs/tutorials/rules.md

 Geographic constraints match incoming data based on the data's geographic location.
 Note that geolocation data is based on the IP address of the HTTP request storing the data; if there are proxy servers involved, this constraint may not always be fully accurate.

 A geographic constraint consists of an operator (either `any` or `none`), a list of countries, and a list of subdivisions.
-Countries and subdivisions are represented using ISO 3166 two-letter codes.
+Countries are represented using ISO 3166-1 two-letter codes, and subdivisions are represented using ISO 3166-2 hyphenated codes.

 ## User attribute value constraints